 - Contrast White or black, paired with color, as seen in the Criminal Underworld posters, creates very strong contrast.
 Likewise, complementary colors are excellent for creating contrast.
 If pure colors are too intense, alter the value (how dark or light the color is) to create more effective contrast.

-Warm colors, such as yellows, oranges and reds, are perceived as approaching and can be used to strengthen figure.
+- Color Warm colors, such as yellows, oranges and reds, are perceived as approaching and can be used to strengthen figure.
 Cool colors, such as purples, blues and greens, are perceived as receding and can be used to strengthen ground.

 - Size When a large element fills the majority of the ground, it will be perceived as the figure.
 Conversely, a small element within a large ground will be perceived as the figure.

 - Position Elements positioned in lower areas will be perceived as figure while elements positioned in upper areas will be perceived as ground.
 This plays with our perception of distance, as we perceive objects positioned in lower areas to be closer to us and objects positioned in upper areas to be farther away.

 - Focus Elements that are in focus will be perceived as figure while elements that are out of focus, blurred, faded, or tinted, will be perceived as ground.

 Most good figure-ground relationships are created with a combination of many of these visual elements.
 Next, let’s take a look at some real-world examples and see how these elements work together to create successful figure-ground.

 Figure-Ground In Practice

 The example of figure-ground in the Criminal Underworld poster series above shows the principle in an unstable state, where figure and ground battle each other for attention.
 Unstable figure-ground works well when there are few elements and the design is simple.
 However, this may not necessarily be the desired use of the principle when we’re designing websites, although that depends on the content and context of the website.
 Websites need to convey complex information and still be clear and usable.
 With stable figure-ground, we can guide attention where we want it and avoid any ambiguity of the message we’re trying to communicate.

-Take a look at the example below from the Apple Music website26.
+Take a look at the example below from the Apple Music website.
 Most likely, your eye is drawn to the image of the smartphone, which, along with the copy to the left of it, are the figure elements.
 While the background begins to fight for our attention, the figure elements are enhanced through the use of multiple visual elements.
 First, figure is strengthened through large copy and the large size of the smartphone.
 Positioning the smartphone at the bottom of the screen also assists in bringing figure forward.
 The figure is further enhanced by tinting back the video animation in the background, causing ground to recede.
 Finally, contrast between the bright screen and the dark background provide good separation between figure and ground.

-In the next example, from Naya’s website29, the size of figure is the strongest visual element used to create good figure-ground.
+In the next example, from Naya’s website, the size of figure is the strongest visual element used to create good figure-ground.
 Here, we perceive the woman (and her very large hat!) as figure as she fills the majority of the ground.
 Furthermore, the use of a cool color in the background, as well as clever use of overlapping elements, assists in helping the background recede.
 Finally, like the Apple Music example, there is good contrast separating the foreground from the background.

-Finally, excellent contrast between figure and ground is the strength of R/m Design School’s website32.
+Finally, excellent contrast between figure and ground is the strength of R/m Design School’s website.
 Here, the menu exhibits strong contrast, using bright color and black to separate figure from ground.
 In addition, warm color is used to strengthen the perception of the figure coming towards us.
 Don’t you just want to reach out and grab those red tiles!